nepal-online-school/noswebsite/_toc/section-one/intro.md

 # Introduction

+{% include util/quote-with-pic.html
+    quote="Ruby is simple in appearance, but is very complex inside, just like our human body." quote_by="Matz"
+    pic="matz.png"
+%}

 Ruby is an `interpreted`, `high-level`, and `general-purpose programming` language.
 It was designed and developed in the mid-1990s by `Yukihiro "Matz" Matsumoto` in Japan.